Polystyreeni/NoteOnline/README.md

 **Certificates for frontend**
 1. Create a certificate and a key.
 A valid OpenSSL command for this is `openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 365` (will create a valid certificate for one year)
-2. A password is requested, this is mandatory!
+2. A password is requested, **this is mandatory!**
 3. Further information is asked, these can be filled optionally.
-4. Insert both generated files (key.pem, cert.pem) in directory `frontend/cert`
+4. Insert both generated files (key.pem, cert.pem) in directory `frontend/cert`.
+Create this directory if it doesn't exist.
 5. Open file `.env` and make sure these lines are included: `HTTPS=true`, `SSL_CERT_FILE="./cert/cert.pem"`, `SSL_KEY_FILE="./cert/key.pem"`
 6. When starting the development server, the browser will warn about an untrusted certificate.
 Create an exception for the certificate to access the page.
 7. The frontend is now using HTTPs for data transfers.

 **Certificates for backend**
 1. A key generation tool `keytool` comes with most main JDK distributions (OpenJDK included).
 Open the command prompt/terminal and type the following command: `keytool -genkey -alias <alias> -storetype PKCS12 -keyalg RSA -keysize 2048 -keystore keystore.p12 -validity 365`, replacing `<alias>` with a desired name for the certificate (for example: "springboot").
 (If you understand these commands, you can change other parameters as well).
-2. Password is required, remember this because it's needed later!
+2. Password is required, **remember this because it's needed later!**
 3. Further information is asked.
 Same as in frontend, these are optional.
 4. The result should be a file called `keystore.p12` located in the directory you ran the generation command from.
 5. Move the `keystore.p12` file to `backend/src/main/resources/keystore` (create this directory if it doesn't exist)